Reference Room Reopening

 - What are your hours?

-Our hours will be Monday, Tuesday, Thursday and Friday, 10 am to 12 pm and 1 pm to 4 pm starting July 30.
-Researchers will book appointments for the full day, but will be required to leave the reference room between 12 and 1 so additional cleaning can take place.
+Our hours, as of September 14, are Monday, Tuesday, Thursday, Friday and Saturday, 10 am to 12 pm and 1 pm to 4 pm.
+Researchers can book AM or PM, or full day appointments.
+All researchers will be required to leave the reference room between 12 pm and 1 pm so additional cleaning can take place.